zhanghe9704/electroncooling/Developer manual.md

 ## Define the ring ##
 The class __Lattice__ and the class __Ring__ are provided in the "__ring.h__".

 The TWISS parameters at different position of the machine in MADX tsf format can be read into the class Lattice.
-The TWISS parameters should be saved in the following sequency: "s, bet_x, alf_x, mu_x, d_x, dp_x, bet_y, alf_y, mu_y, d_y, dp_y".
+The TWISS parameters should includes: "S", "BETX", "ALFX", "MUX", "DX", "DPX", "BETY", "ALFY", "BETY", "MUY", "DY", and "DPY".
+The sequence of these TWISS parameters in the tsf file does NOT matter, as long as they are all included.
 The following code define a class lattice that saves the TWISS parameters:
 ~~~~c++
 //The TWISS parameters are saved in MEICColliderRedesign1IP.tfs
 std::string filename = "MEICColliderRedesign1IP.tfs";